Latest News

 RESTON, VIRGINIA — The National Reconnaissance Office (NRO) is moving to a zero trust/defense in depth cyber protection schemata for the agency’s satellites, an NRO official said on Tuesday.

 “Whereas in the past the government was really the main tenant of air and space, that equation has flipped,” Jeremy Mucha, the NRO’s technical director of national communication systems, told the CyberSat conference in Reston, Virginia, on Tuesday.
-“For us–the government–we’re still grappling with that, to be perfectly honest, and how we manage and secure our systems.
+“For us — the government — we’re still grappling with that, to be perfectly honest, and how we manage and secure our systems.
 This has really caused us to evolve and think about everything as an IT system.”

 Included in that, for example, are NRO desktops and data centers, the agency’s cloud hosting, and on-orbit transport.

 “We’re approaching a convergence of that terrestrial and space-based transport,” Mucha said.
 “It used to be that encrypting your mission link, encrypting your band link was pretty hot stuff.
 Those days are long gone.
 Viewing our space assets as IT systems means we’re adopting the zero-trust, defense in depth mantra.
-Perimeter defense is gonna fail because you have to assume that somebody will get through the perimeters, if they keep banging on the doors.
+Perimeter defense is going to fail because you have to assume that somebody will get through the perimeters, if they keep banging on the doors.
 That leads to a defense in depth.”

 There has been some movement on the latter.
 For example, RTX said last year that it had formed a strategic partnership with SpiderOak, a provider of cybersecurity solutions for space systems, to develop and field new zero-trust systems for satellite communications in proliferated Low-Earth Orbit (pLEO).